-- i. their cumulative grade point average was at least 3.0 on a scale of 4.0, or the equivalent, - ii. the course is not a course of the Pre-Master foundation Program, - iii. the number of credit hours for the graduate course is not less than that of the AU equivalent graduate course

-- iv. the grade obtained on the previous course must have been at least B (3.0 on 4.0 scale or the grade that corresponds to "Merit/ very Good" for institutions using a different grading scale) - v. the course content at the institution previously attended should be similar to that of the corresponding course offered at AU
+- i. their cumulative grade point average was Good academic standing of at least 3.0 on a scale of 4.0, or the equivalent, - ii. the course is not a course of the Pre- Master foundation Program, - iii. the number of credit hours for the graduate course is not less than that of the AU equivalent graduate course, - iv. the grade obtained on the previous course must have been at least B (3.0 on 4.0 scale), irrespective of the course status (Good, Very Good, etc...), or the grade that corresponds to "Merit/ very Good" for institutions using a different grading scale, - v. for Doctorate of Philosophy in Law, course transfer can only be within two years after passing the course, - vi. the course content at the institution previously attended should be similar to that of the corresponding course offered at AU.